shivabioinformatics/metagenomic-pipeline/README.md

 </p>

-## Download the datasets
-In this project 60 raw sequences were dowloaded from NCBI using SRA accesssion number through `prefetch`  `fastqdump`.
-**Make sure you install SRA toolkit**

 ## Computational Work Overview

+### Download the datasets
+In this project, 60 raw sequences were downloaded from NCBI using SRA accession number through `prefetch`  `fastqdump`.
+**Make sure you install the SRA toolkit**

     $ fastq-dump --gzip --skip-technical --readids --read-filter pass --dumpbase --split-3 --clip --outdir path/to/reads/ SRR_ID

-this command is to download and process SRA data, ensuring it is properly filtered, compressed, and saved in the desired location, ready for downstream analysis.
+This command is to download and process SRA data, ensuring it is properly filtered, compressed, and saved in the desired location, ready for downstream analysis.

 ---
 __Important links in this section :)__